 The acquisition of an upgraded AI EuroHPC supercomputers is based on Articles 4(1)(h) and 15(1) of the Regulation.
 According to Article 15(4) of the Regulation, the EuroHPC JU shall acquire, jointly with the contracting authorities of the Participating State where the selected hosting entity is established or with the contracting authorities of the Participating States in the selected hosting consortium, the upgrade of the supercomputer and shall own it under the same conditions of ownership of the original EuroHPC supercomputer.
-In accordance with Article 15(5) of the Regulation, the percentage of the Union's financial contribution for the acquisition costs of the original EuroHPC supercomputer, depreciated over the expected remaining lifetime of the original supercomputer.
+In accordance with Article 15(5) of the Regulation, the percentage of the Union's financial contribution for the acquisition costs of the upgrade shall be the same as the percentage of the Union's financial contribution for the original EuroHPC supercomputer, depreciated over the expected remaining lifetime of the original supercomputer.
 For the petascale supercomputers acquired during the time of application of Regulation (EU) 2018/1488 the Union financial contribution for the upgrade shall cover up to 35 % of the additional operating costs.